 Hydrodynamics is all about how efficiently you move through the water.
 Competition suits are designed to minimize drag—the resistance you feel when swimming.
 They achieve this with advanced, water-repellent fabrics that prevent water from soaking in and weighing you down.
 A snug, compressive fit also smooths out your body's contours, creating a sleeker profile.
 This is especially true for technical racing suits, which are engineered for elite competition when every hundredth of a second counts.
 The goal is to make you as streamlined as possible, letting your hard work and technique shine.

-Compression and Muscle Support
+Get the Right Squeeze: Compression and Muscle Support

 One of the biggest advancements in swimwear technology is targeted compression.
 High-performance suits are constructed to compress key muscle groups, which helps reduce muscle oscillation (or jiggle) and keeps your body in a more efficient, streamlined position.
 This strategic support can also help delay fatigue by improving circulation and stabilizing your core.
 Top brands use their own patented technologies and fabric constructions to provide this support without restricting your range of motion.
 When you feel held-in and powerful, you can focus on pulling and kicking your way to the finish line.

-Finding the Perfect Fit
+How to Find the Perfect Competition Suit Fit

 Fit is everything in a competition suit.
 A suit that’s too loose will scoop up water, creating significant drag and slowing you down.
 On the other hand, one that’s too tight can restrict your breathing and movement.
 Your competition suit should feel noticeably tight when you put it on dry—it might even take you 10-15 minutes to get into a high-end tech suit.
 Remember, all competitive swimwear will stretch slightly when wet, so that initial snugness is exactly what you want.
 Always consult the brand’s sizing chart, as it often differs from standard clothing sizes.

-Seams and Overall Construction
+It's All in the Details: Seams and Construction

 The way a suit is put together is just as important as the fabric it's made from.
 Many modern racing suits use bonded or flatlock seams instead of traditional stitching.
 These low-profile seams lie flat against the skin, reducing both chafing and drag in the water.
 For anyone competing in sanctioned events, it’s also crucial to check if a suit is "World Aquatics Approved" (formerly FINA Approved).
 This certification ensures the suit’s design, fabric, and construction meet the official standards for competition, so you know you’re race-legal before you even step on the blocks.